 So how will the addition of tools like ChatGPT plug into this current dynamic of our language?
 So far, at least, it mostly lands as a bad joke — though in our example, it’s not Andreesen and his followers laughing at the would-be woke crowd, but the bot laughing at us all, starting with the illustrious prompter.

-There’s another clue in the AI trolling episode of what to expect next.
-As we wait to see how and if these tools are used in the news industry, in academia, in entertainment, there’s one place where we know it will be used first: public relations.
-Andreesen and others are doing it as satire, but the bot is already quite far along in its ability to write bonafide PR; and the mediocre professionals in that field are no doubt ready to have it churn out press releases and vacuous “thought leadership” posts.
+As we wonder how these tools will change the future of the news industry, academia, entertainment ... there’s one activity where it is already hard at work: public relations.
+Andreesen and others are doing it as satire, but the bot is already quite far along in its ability to write bonafide if mostly second-rate PR and marketing language.

 At Calgary Women's March